telota/quick-csr/README.rst

 Installation
 ------------

+Python 3.5 or later is required to install and run the tool.
 There's currently no package published on the Python Package Index, therefore you have to obtain the source code, change into its root directory and run: